-- Assessment for learning is used: - o daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.
+- Assessment for learning is used: - o daily within class to identify children needing Keep-up support - weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings. - Summative assessment for Reception and Year 1 is used: - every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.